Renzi's triumph in EU vote gives mandate for Italian reform

-ROME Italian Prime Minister Matteo Renzi promised on Monday to push economic and institutional reforms in Rome and promote his pro-growth agenda in Brussels after securing an emphatic victory in elections for the European parliament at the weekend.
+ROME Strengthened by a landslide victory in European elections, Italian Prime Minister Matteo Renzi said on Monday he would push economic and institutional reforms in Rome and promote his pro-growth agenda in Brussels.

-In the final tally, more than 40.8 percent of Italian voters cast ballots for Renzi's centre-left Democratic Party (PD), almost double the 21.2 percent won by the anti-establishment 5-Star Movement of former comic Beppe Grillo.
+More than 40.8 percent of Italy's 27.3 million voters cast ballots for the center-left Democratic Party, almost double the 21.2 percent who chose the anti-establishment 5-Star Movement, the second-biggest party, according to a final tally.

-Former premier Silvio Berlusconi's Forza Italia party came in third with just 16.8 percent of the vote.
-Initial results from local elections also pointed to strong wins for the PD in two regional ballots and more than 4,000 town councils.
+Former premier Silvio Berlusconi's Forza Italia party scored a low 16.8 percent of the vote.

-Sunday's result was the biggest ever electoral victory by an Italian centre-left party and one of the most decisive for any party in Italy since the heyday of the old Christian Democratic party following World War Two.
+It was the best ever electoral victory by an Italian centre-left party.
+Europe's youngest leader, 39, was one of the few across the continent not to lose against Eurosceptic parties that swept to victory in elections for the European Parliament.

-Along with German Chancellor Angela Merkel, the 39-year-old Renzi was one of the few of the continent's major leaders to see off the challenge of Eurosceptic parties, which swept to victory elsewhere.

 "Italy is in a position to put a decisive mark on the process that is now opening in Europe," Renzi told a news conference on Monday.
 "I consider this a vote of extraordinary hope for a country that has all the conditions to be able to change and that can invite Europe to change."

-The scale of the victory in a country struggling to emerge from a prolonged economic slump gives Renzi legitimacy to tackle an ambitious programme of reforms laid out earlier this year after he staged a dramatic political coup that gave him control of an unwieldy coalition government.
+The scale of the victory in a country struggling to emerge from a three-year economic downturn gives Renzi legitimacy to tackle an ambitious program of reforms laid out earlier this year after he staged a dramatic political coup that gave him control of an unwieldy coalition government.

-Some observers say Sunday's success would allow Renzi to call snap national elections and consolidate his power in parliament.
-But Renzi dismissed the idea, saying parliament should continue to its natural end in 2018.
+Some observers say Sunday's success would allow Renzi to call snap national elections and consolidate his power in parliament, but he dismissed the idea, saying parliament should continue to its natural end in 2018.

 Renzi will also have a stronger hand in Europe.
-Italy's Democratic Party will become the second-largest group in the Strasbourg-based legislature after Merkel's centre-right bloc, and the biggest in the Party of European Socialists.
+Italy's Democratic Party will become the second-largest group in the Strasbourg-based legislature after Germany's center-right bloc, and the biggest in the Party of European Socialists.

 His victory also poses a challenge.
 With a strong mandate to reform, he now has few excuses for failing to deliver.